Warren H. Heilbronner, Esq., Chairperson

 Education: J.D., 1957, Columbia Law School; B.A., 1954, Cornell University

-Professional Experience: Heilbronner maintains an active Trusts and Estates practice and has served as a Chapter 7 Bankruptcy Trustee for more than 45 years, handling more than 11,000 cases.
+Professional Experience: Heilbronner maintains an active Trusts and Estates practice and previously served as a Chapter 7 Bankruptcy Trustee for more than 45 years, handling more than 11,000 cases.

-Professional Honors and Achievements: Heilbronner became the first recipient of the President's Pro Bono Service Award for Senior Attorneys awarded in 2008 by the New York State Bar Association for his work with the NYSARC Trust.
-He is also listed in the Trusts & Estates Section of "The Best Lawyers in America" (Naifen & Smith).
+Professional Honors and Achievements: In 2006, Heilbronner won the Hodgson/Jacobs Law Award presented by NYSARC Inc.; in 2008 Heilbronner became the first recipient of the President’s Pro Bono Service Award for Senior Attorneys awarded by the New York State Bar Association for his work with the NYSARC Trust.
+Since its inception in 1983, he has been listed in “The Best Lawyers in America” (Naifeh & Smith).

 As a former Assistant District Attorney, Ms. Ball investigated home repair schemes against the elderly community.
-Ms. Ball has been apppointed as guardian, guardian ad litem, court evaluator, and attorney for the alleged incapictated person, as well as representing clients in guardian proceedings invoving elderly and disabled individuals.
+Ms. Ball has been appointed as guardian, guardian ad litem, court evaluator, and attorney for the alleged incapacitated person, as well as representing clients in guardian proceedings involving elderly and disabled individuals.

 Ms. Ball regularly presents lectures on issues affecting the elderly and disabled, and their families to various organizations and associations.
 She has been a participant in a panel discussion on elder abuse, hosted by the Kings County District Attorney’s Office.
 Ms. Ball is on legal referral lists for the Department of the Aging, SelfHelp Community Services, UJA-Federation, and the Alzheimer’s Association, where she is a frequent lecturer.
 Ms. Ball has co-chaired continuing legal education programs for the New York State Bar Association on “pooled trusts” for disabled persons, and most recently on obtaining and disclosing medical records.
 Most recently, Ms. Ball participated as a panelist for the New York State Bar Association Article 81 Training for Guardians.